 - Cream cheese- Soften to room temperature before using.

-- Cheese-Ok cheese lovers, this recipe calls for both parmesan and mozzarella.
+- Cheese-Ok cheese lovers, this recipe calls for both Parmesan and mozzarella.
+You'll want to use both for the best taste and textures.

 - Artichoke Hearts- They can be marinated for extra flavor or just canned plain.